-Finding: For MBDO, CBDO, MBPT, and CBPT, the transit agency uses Automatic Passenger Counter (APC) software to systematically collect and report 100% of PMT, thus no sampling is involved.
+Finding: For MBDO and MBPT the transit agency uses Automatic Passenger Counter (APC) software to systematically collect and report 100% of PMT, thus no sampling is involved.
 For DRPT, DRTX, and VPPT, the transit agency counts 100% of PMT, and thus there is no sampling involved.
-We obtained a copy of OCTA's methodologies used to PMT, and we determined that the actual procedures used by OCTA were consistent with their adopted methodologies.
+We obtained a copy of OCTA's working papers used to calculate PMT for MBDO, MBPT, DRPT, DRTX, and VPPT and we determined that the actual procedures used by OCTA were consistent with their adopted methodologies.
 No exceptions were noted as a result of this procedure, as we noted the applied sampling methodologies were in accordance with the authoritative guidance of the FTA.